leahkemp/documentation/benchmarking_pipelines_quality/benchmarking_pipelines_quality_results.md

 | SNP   | ALL    | 207267      | 125305   | 81962    | 289995      | 403      | 164254    | 311   | 39    | 0.604558      | 0.996795         | 0.566403       | 0.752639        | 2.101557474            | 1.727640365            | 0.720474925               | 0.248334919               |
 | SNP   | PASS   | 207267      | 115544   | 91723    | 230523      | 347      | 114600    | 280   | 28    | 0.557465      | 0.997007         | 0.49713        | 0.715093        | 2.101557474            | 2.08224489             | 0.720474925               | 0.29987085                |

+*Note: 'PASS' indicates a variant in a tranche below 70.00 and 'ALL' indicate a variant in a tranche below 80.00*

+*Note: 'PASS' indicates a variant in a tranche below 70.00 and 'ALL' indicate a variant in a tranche below 78.00*

+*Note: 'PASS' indicates a variant in a tranche below 70.00 and 'ALL' indicate a variant in a tranche below 76.00*

+*Note: 'PASS' indicates a variant in a tranche below 70.00 and 'ALL' indicate a variant in a tranche below 74.00*

+*Note: 'PASS' indicates a variant in a tranche below 70.00 and 'ALL' indicate a variant in a tranche below 72.00*

 ## quality_bench1.4

 ### Run parameters/settings

-- **Aim:** We have filtered out a number of false positives, however we are failing to call a number of variants (we have a large number of false negatives):
+- **Aim:** We have filtered out a number of false positives, however we are failing to call a number of variants (we have a large number of false negatives).
+Therefore we will first try to improve hte variant calling.
+Although the very stringent filtering (very low tranches) reduces the number of false positives, it starts to filter out a number of correctly called variants.
+Therefore we will use a more lenient filtering threshold of ... which can be further refined later once the variant calling is improved (the number of false negatives is reduced).
-  - NIST7035: 236,738 (total known variants: snps + indels) - 127,584 (true positive variants) = 109,154‬ variants missing
-  - NIST7086: 236,738 (total known variants: snps + indels) - 129,870 (true positive variants) = 106,868 variants missing

 - **Pipelines:**
   - [human_genomics_pipeline](https://github.com/ESR-NZ/human_genomics_pipeline) + minimal [vcf_annotation_pipeline](https://github.com/ESR-NZ/vcf_annotation_pipeline) (no annotation)